-Child Care and Early Childhood Education centers provide high-quality childcare and education for young children, so they are ideal venues for the promotion of healthy behaviors in young children and their families.
+Child Development Centers (CDCs) provide high-quality childcare for young children (birth to Pre-K) of Military families, so they are an ideal venue for the promotion of healthy behaviors in young children and their families.
 Young children are at a developmental age where they are forming lifelong habits.
-The environments in which they spend time, and the behaviors that are fostered by the adults caring for them, can support or challenge a healthy lifestyle.
-The resources assembled in this toolkit are designed to help Child Care and Early Childhood Education providers promote healthy behaviors in young children, including fruit and vegetable consumption, reducing screen time, increasing physical activity, and decreasing sweetened beverage intake (the "5", "2", "1", and the "0" of "5210").
+The environments in which they spend time and the behaviors that are fostered by the adults caring for them can support or challenge a healthy lifestyle.
+The resources assembled in this toolkit are designed to help CDCs promote healthy behaviors in young children, including fruit and vegetable consumption, closely monitoring and limiting screen time, increasing physical activity, and decreasing sweetened beverage intake (the "5", "2", "1", and the "0" of "5210").

-The following materials are available for Child Care and Early Childhood Education centers:
+The following materials are available for CDCs:

-- 1. Tips For Child Care & Early Childhood Education handout targets Child Care and Early Childhood Education staff and provides them with tips to increase young children's fruit and vegetable consumption, reduce their screen time, increase their physical activity, and decrease their sweetened beverage consumption while at the Child Care or Early Childhood Education center. - 2.
-Tips For Child Care & Early Childhood Education posters enlarged versions of the Tips For Child Care & Early Childhood Education handout are available in two sizes (27" x 40" and 38" x 56") to hang in highly-visible - 3.
+- 1. Tips For Child Development Centers handout targets CDC staff and provides them with tips to increase young children's fruit and vegetable consumption, closely monitor and limit screen time, increase their physical activity, and decrease their sweetened beverage consumption while at the CDC. - 2.
+Tips For Child Development Centers posters includes enlarged versions of the Tips For Child Development Centers handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
-Partner With And Educate Families handout provides tips to help Child Care and Early Childhood Education staff reach out to families to help them learn about and adopt the 5210 behaviors. - 5.
+Partner With And Educate Families handout provides tips to help CDC staff reach out to families to help them learn about and adopt the 5210 behaviors. - 5.
 Phrases That HELP And HINDER handout outlines helpful and harmful things to say to children during feeding. - 6.
 Feeding Infants handout contains details about how and what to feed infants from birth to 12 months. - 7.
 Feeding Toddlers And Preschoolers handout provides information about how and what to feed young children from 1 to 5 years. - 8.
-Screen Time And The Very Young handout provides the evidence-based screen time recommendations for infants and children from the American Academy of Pediatrics.
+Screen Time And The Very Young handout provides the evidence-based screen time recommendations for infants and children from the American Academy of Pediatrics. - 9.
+Quick Physical Activity Breaks handout displays ideas for quick and active breaks throughout the day and ways to incorporate them.